-Jim advises clients on the complex, dynamic regulations that govern both established and emerging technology.
+Jim advises clients on class action defense as well as regulations governing both established and emerging technology.

 Jim has defended large institutional clients against high-exposure lawsuits in both state and federal court, ranging from product liability and wrongful death defense to complex commercial disputes and appellate litigation.
 This multi-industry legal experience allows Jim to confidently guide technology-focused clients through new and often uncharted areas of law and regulation.